ISauve/Mini_RPG/README.md

 - [ ] Test on Win/Linux
 - [x] Add a test framework ([googletest](https://github.com/google/googletest)) and integrate with Circle CI
 - [ ] Write tests
-- [ ] Add character & weapon stats
+- [x] Add character & weapon stats
 - [x] Add items that can be interacted with
 - [x] Add a way to generate playable areas
-- [ ] Add weapons & their "active" states to the config file
+- [x] Add weapons & their "active" states to the config file
 - [ ] Add save/continue ability
 - [ ] Add a dependency manager/installation script (?)
-- [ ] Refactor sprites to use factory pattern
+- [ ] Add backgrounds/environment
-- [ ] Try to remove all direct accesses among threads/replace locks with channels
+- [ ] Add ability to cross between screens
+- [ ] Build a short story!